Hatchery Permitting and Reporting

 Reporting Forms

-Hatchery operators are required to submit annual reports of egg takes, releases, and adult returns.
+Hatchery operators are required to submit annual reports of egg takes, releases, and adults attributable to the hatchery.
 Annual reports from each hatchery must be submitted by December 15th.
-The disposal of salmon carcasses used for broodstock must be documented in carcass disposal logs, which are due no later than the end of the calendar year.

 - Reporting Forms Process and Additional Information